OpenChirp/server_docker/README.md

 ## Website Address

-The demo website is configured for localhost (http://localhost).
+The demo website is configured for the hostname set in $HOSTNAME environment variable (http://$HOSTNAME).
 Login using email : admin@localhost.com and password: $ADMIN_PASSWORD

-If you are deploying the application in a docker host with a name that can be resolved with DNS, configure your instance to use this name by editing the `httpd/config.ts` file (this is a copy of [this config.ts](https://github.com/OpenChirp/website/blob/master/src/app/config.ts)).
-This will require rebuilding the image using the development config:
-  > `docker-compose rm web && docker-compose -f docker-compose.yml -f docker-compose.devel.yml up --build -d`.

 ## Containers